 Examples of sectors we impact:

-TCK supports ecological agriculture and small-scale farming and ranching operations by creating dependable local demand and farm-to-table networks for farmers and ranchers.
+Conscious Kitchen supports ecological agriculture and small-scale farming and ranching operations by creating dependable local demand and farm-to-table networks for farmers and ranchers.

 Public health: Eating highly processed foods, consuming sugary drinks and a diet deficient in elements necessary for proper development are contributing to an epidemic of obesity and associated health problems among children in the US.
-With the support of University of California San Francisco’s Family Health Outcomes Project (FHOP), County Health and Human Services and other community members, TCK is working closely with its partner schools to analyze data to assess the impact that the transition to healthy, fresh food served in schools has on both minds and bodies.
+With the support of University of California San Francisco’s Family Health Outcomes Project (FHOP), County Health and Human Services and other community members, CK is working closely with its partner schools to analyze data to assess the impact that the transition to healthy, fresh food served in schools has on both minds and bodies.

 “Kids were significantly more likely to eat fruits and vegetables when Conscious Kitchen was serving school lunch than with the regular school lunch.
 Eating fruits and vegetables can make a big difference in how well students do in school, and the test scores they get.” —Jennifer Rienks, Associate Director of the UCSF Family Health Outcomes Project

 Food waste: Reducing food losses by just 15% translates to enough food to feed more than 25 million Americans every year.
 During the 2018–2019 school year, Conscious Kitchen served more than 1,220 chef prepared low-waste FLOSN meals per day, designed with student input.
 This translates to as much as 62% less food and packaging waste.
 Prior to CK, students had been throwing significant amounts of pre-packaged heat and serve food served in traditional school lunch programs into the garbage, contributing to our already overfilled landfills.